imhotep/InstaSnap/README.md

       app.initialize();
     ```
-  3. Your `Pods/phonegap-ios-template/www/css/image.css` should look like this
+  3. Create a new file under `Pods/phonegap-ios-template/Resources/www/css`, name it `image.css` and add this to it

       ```CSS
       .grayscale img